-Brook blasts magnificent century for Superchargers
+Brook's ton in vain as Fire beat Superchargers

 |Scorecard; Table.

-England batter Harry Brook blasted the first century of the 2023 men's Hundred against Welsh Fire at Headingley.
+England batter Harry Brook's majestic century proved to be in vain as Northern Superchargers lost to Welsh Fire by eight wickets in The Hundred.

-The 24-year-old reached the milestone from just 41 balls and finished on a magnificent 105 not out, including 11 fours and seven sixes.
+Brook finished on 105 not out, including 11 fours and seven sixes, as Superchargers posted 158-7.

-Brook was on 83 with five balls remaining but smashed three fours and a six off David Payne to bring up his ton.
+The 24-year-old was on 83 with five balls remaining and smashed three fours and a six to bring up his ton.

-"It was tough at the start against the new ball and they had two world-class bowlers up front," said Brook.

-"But the pitch improved after that.
-The crowd were quite quiet at the start but it was nice that I managed to gee them up a bit!"
+But Fire reached their target with 10 balls to spare to eliminate Superchargers from the competition.

+Opener Stevie Eskinazi hit an entertaining 58 from 28 balls and Joe Clarke finished unbeaten on 42 to guide Fire to victory.

+England's Jonny Bairstow made 44 before he was sensationally caught by Brook's juggling effort on the boundary.

+Fire will reach the knockouts if Manchester Originals beat Southern Brave on Wednesday.

-His phenomenal solo effort came after Fire restricted Superchargers to 10-3 and then 78-6, with Brook scoring 58 out of an eighth-wicket partnership of 66 with Matthew Potts.
+Brook's phenomenal solo effort with the bat came after Fire had restricted Superchargers to 10-3 and then 78-6, with the Yorkshireman adding 58 out of an eighth-wicket partnership of 66 with Matthew Potts.

-The Yorkshireman delighted his home crowd with an astonishing display of power and innovation, scoring to all parts of the ground as the wickets tumbled around him.
+He delighted his home crowd with an astonishing display of power and innovation, scoring to all parts of the ground as the wickets tumbled around him and bringing up the quickest century in The Hundred, off just 41 balls.

 Earlier this month, Brook was left out of England's 50-over World Cup squad but said he "can't complain" about missing out to Ben Stokes, who came out of one-day international retirement.